MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 Based on the response to an inspection question, options include:

-- **Make Page visible** - Make the entire page of questions visible when the condition is true.
+- **Make page visible**: Make the entire page of questions visible when the condition is true.
 Otherwise keep it hidden.

 - **Show the question**: Make the question visible when the condition is true.
 Otherwise keep it hidden.

-- **Change to Required**: Question becomes required when the condition is true.
+- **Change to required**: Question becomes required when the condition is true.

 - **Skip to question**: When the condition is true, then the focus shifts to the selected question.